CybotAS/CookiebotWP/README.md

 }
 ```

-A users consent state can be be aquired through Cookiebots JS API:
+A users consent state can be be aquired through Cookiebots JS API.

 The following properties are available on the CookieConsent object: